popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ## Flash Memory and Command Set

-Flash memory is organized into a specified number of sectors, each with a defined size, depending on the memory type.
-It provides a set of commands for programming data, erasing individual sectors or the entire chip, and accessing status registers.
-Flash memory requires an erase operation before any write operation.
+Flash memory is organized into a number of sectors whose size and layout depend on the device.
+The device provides commands for programming data, erasing individual sectors or the entire chip, suspending and resuming erase operations, and reading status information through the DQ7–DQ0 status bits.
+Programming can only change bits from 1 to 0; an erase operation is required before any bit can be changed from 0 back to 1.

 ### 2 MB flash ROM